Cjyyaotse/outside_the_bot/OTB_frontend/README.md

 ## Overview

-Outside The Bot is a web application that provides an interface for managing and interacting with chat bots.
+X chirpmap is a web application that provides an interface for managing and interacting with chat bots.
 This frontend component is built to deliver a seamless user experience while interacting with the backend services.

 ## Installation